-In addition to implementing the MITM attack with the proxy server, you will implement a simple remote administrative interface for the proxy server, which uses password authentication.
-This will allow the hacker to remotely log into the server and issue commands.
-In order to ensure only those users the attacker has authorized can log in, the interface will use password authentication.
-To connect to the proxy server, the administrative program will setup an SSL connection to the proxy server maintains an encrypted password file, which contains a list of authorized usernames and passwords, stored salted and hashed.
-When the proxy receives a log in request, it should compare the hash of the received password with the stored hash from the appropriate user, allowing the user to proceed if they match, otherwise closing the connection.
-Once the admin client is authenticated, the appropriate command should be executed.
+In addition to implementing the MITM attack with the proxy server, you will implement a simple remote administrative interface for the proxy server.
+This will allow the attacker to remotely log into the server and issue commands.
+In order to ensure only the attacker can log in, the interface will use password authentication.
+To connect to the proxy server, the administrative program will set up an SSL connection to the proxy server and transmit the attacker's password, along with a command to execute.
+The proxy server maintains a password file, which contains a salted hash of the user's password.
+When the proxy receives a log in request, it should compare the hash of the received password with the stored hash from the appropriate user, executing the requested command if they match, and otherwise closing the connection.